Single pivot arm (250mm) mounting options | Philips

 ITD part number: TH.2118.991

 Single pivot arm on horizontal standard runner, rapid mounting.
-The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 250mm; tilt and swivel unit with an adapter for IntelliVue MX500 and MX550 patient monitors.
+The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 250mm; tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.

 Single pivot arm on pole